Etchee/WeightLifty/README.md

 # WeightLifty
 Weightlift training logger app for Android

+# Usage
+Just clone the repository to your desktop, then just open using Android Studio.
+Run.

+# Projection
+This project is planned to finish by May, 2017.
+However, any pull requests or notes will be appreciated to make the application better anytime.

+# Credits
+- http://www.mysamplecode.com for sample codes of FTS3 implementation.
+- https://github.com/davejt for providing a nice and clean API of workout database.

 # Copyright
 THE SOFTWARE IS PROVIDED "AS IS", WITHOUT WARRANTY OF ANY KIND,
     EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF